bloominstituteoftechnology/node-db2-project/README.md

 #### Write Model Functions

-- Write the following db access functions inside `api/cars/cars-model.js` using Knex:
+X Write the following db access functions inside `api/cars/cars-model.js` using Knex:

   - `getAll` resolves to an array of car records (or an empty array)
   - `getById` resolves to a car record by the given id